Your Ultimate Buying Guide to the Best Backpacks for School

 Most kids lug around a lot of stuff—textbooks, snacks, homework, electronics and sometimes even equipment to support their activities, such as a change of clothing for sports or an instrument for their orchestra practice.
 However, some lucky kids have a newfound freedom because their school has gone digital—just one sleek tablet or laptop computer for them—or they are able to keep their various extracurricular accessories in a locker or the band room.
 Before you invest in back-to-school backpacks that are too big or too small, you can talk to your child about what they will be regularly carrying around and then plan your purchase accordingly.

-For example, you can look at a full-size, spacious backpack, either a traditional style or what’s known as a laptop backpack, that has special compartments specifically for a laptop or other electronics.
-Or check into something more compact like a messenger bag.
-If you do make this choice, try to show your child how to wear a messenger bag properly—that is, cross-body style rather than just slung over their shoulder.
-That’s important for ergonomics (see more on this below) and also to help them stay balanced if they will be biking to school.
+For example, you can look at a full-size, spacious backpack in the traditional style or something smaller like a cinch sack.
+Most in the traditional style can be considered laptop backpacks because they have special compartments or pockets specifically for a laptop or other electronics.
+Children may need instruction about how to properly wear their backpack.
+That’s important for ergonomics and also to help them stay balanced if they will be biking to school.

 Yes, you want backpacks for school that are the right size, but there’s another consideration to balance with equal, shall we say, weight.
 Let’s face it, kids today are under a lot of pressure, and sadly, much of it is from their backpack.